Common Sense Media Review

 Families can talk about Joker's violence.
 Is violence celebrated in this film?
 What affect does that have on viewers?
 Does exposure to violent media desensitize kids to violence?

 How does the movie address/depict mental illness?
 Does it feel accurate?
 Fair?
-Why could it be problematic to connect mental illness with the Joker's criminal behavior?
+Why could it be problematic to connect mental illness with the Joker's criminal behavior, as well as the abusive behavior of his mother?

 What does the movie have to say about the rich and powerful and their attitude toward people who haven't "made something of themselves"?

-How are bullies dealt with here?
-What are some other ways of dealing with bullies?
+How are the people who bully Arthur dealt with here?
+How does bullying affect him?
+What does the film say about how bullying is accepted within society?
+What are some other ways of dealing with harassment?

 Movie Details